 These Mexican Black Beans in the Instant Pot are an easy, healthy, and delicious way to add more beans to your meal plan.
-They cook quickly and are perfect for serving as a side dish or for adding to tacos or burritos.
+They cook quickly and are perfect for serving as a side dish to Mexican shredded beef or for adding to tacos or burritos.

 This no soak method makes cooking beans easy peasy, and they're loaded with fiber and protein to help keep you feeling satisfied throughout the day!